railslove/fontello_rails_converter/README.md

 ## Initial usage

+#### Rails app setup

 1. Add the gem to your Gemfile `gem 'fontello_rails_converter'` and run `bundle install`

+1. In order for the fonts in `vendor/assets/fonts/` to be served up through the Rails asset pipeline, you will need tell it about your vendor fonts directory, using this:

+    # config/application.rb
+    config.assets.paths << Rails.root.join('app', 'assets', 'fonts')

+#### Get your icon font

-1. Download your initial `.zip` file from [http://fontello.com](http://fontello.com) and copy it to `myapp/tmp/fontello.zip`
+1. Download your initial `.zip` file from [http://fontello.com](http://fontello.com) and save it to `myapp/tmp/fontello.zip`

 1. Run `fontello convert` inside your app's root directory

-It will copy all the assets from the fontello .zip file into the appropiate places in your app's `vendor/assets/` directory.
+It will copy all the assets from the `fontello.zip` file into the appropiate places in your app's `vendor/assets/` directory.

+#### Use the font in your app

-To use them in your app you will need to `@import` the main stylesheet `vendor/assets/stylesheets/fontname.css.scss` in your `application.css.sass` using `@import 'fontname'`.
-For special cases you might also want `@import` some of the other stylesheets (`fontname-ie7-codes.css.scss`, `fontname-embedded.css.scss`, `animation.css.scss`, `fontname-ie7.css.scss`, `fontname-codes.css.scss`).
+To use your font in your app you will need to `@import` the main stylesheet `vendor/assets/stylesheets/fontname.css.scss` in your `application.css.sass` using `@import 'fontname'`.

-In order for the fonts in `vendor/assets/fonts/` to be served up through the Rails asset pipeline, you will need tell it about font directories, by adding this to your `application.rb`:

-    config.assets.paths << Rails.root.join('app', 'assets', 'fonts')

 You can check if the icon font is working correctly by visiting [http://localhost:3000/demo.html](http://localhost:3000/demo.html).